web-work-tools/web-work-tools.github.io/_posts/2019-03-22-pgp-practical.md

 ---
 layout: post
-title: Practical PGP and Cryptocurrency Keysignatures
+title: Using PGP and Cryptocurrency Keysignatures
-description: "Asymmetric Encryption: Phil Zimmerman, PGP and Bitcoin Signatures, BitcoinTalk Escrow, DeepDotWeb, SSL, Various Apps and Resourses."
+description: "Asymmetric Encryption: Phil Zimmerman, PGP, Bitcoin and Ethereum key-signatures, Escrow, SSL, Various Apps and Resourses."
 excerpt: >
-  This article will explain what is escrow, how to find an escrow agent, and using key signatures to verify who you are communicating with — including the use of Bitcoin and Ethereum signatures to prove (and verify) ownership of a particular address.
+  "Prove you are who you say you are, with public key encryption: supporting secure crypto-currency transactions with strangers online since 1991!!"
 tags: [pgp, deepdotweb, security, privacy, resources]
 image:
   thumb: /images/pgp-og.png
   feature: pgp-banner.png
 permalink: practical-crypto/

-redirect_from:
-  - pgp-and-me/
-  - practical-pgp/
+redirect_from: practical-pgp/

 modified: 2019-05-30T13:15:59-23:00
 ---

+    "Prove you are who you say you are, with public key encryption: supporting secure crypto-currency transactions with strangers online since 1991!!"

 I created this resource while researching the following article: